KatoStevenMubiru/langfuse-python/langfuse/unify/README.md

 + from langfuse.unify import Unify
 ```

-This reqiures you to have the unify package installed
+This requires you to have the unify package installed
 ```
 pip install unifyai
 ```